-No matter how difficult the problem, there is always a quick solution.
-And with so many fires to put out, the quick fix is often welcome by business owners because it allows you to move on to the next crisis or opportunity.
+No matter how difficult the problem, there is always a quick fix.
+And with so many fires to put out, the quick solution is often welcome by business owners because it allows you to move on to the next crisis or opportunity.

 By definition, a quick fix is a problem-solving technique which involves using the fastest solution to keep the problem from escalating or recurring in the near future.

 Solving the immediate problem quickly is a good thing, especially when it impacts customers, team or money.
 But the quick fix is often nothing more than a band-aid.
 It doesn’t address the root cause; it’s not the long-term solution.
 The problem will likely return again.

 Is It a System Or People Issue?

 Here’s an example to demonstrate this point.
 Your technician performed a service.
 The customer was unhappy and called to complain.
 You apologize and send someone out to re-do the work and smooth over the customer.
 Problem solved.
 The customer is now satisfied and you move on.

 But what have you done to fix the problem moving forward?
 This is the missing piece in many small businesses.
 After you employ a temporary solution, you should evaluate the source of the problem in a more in-depth manner – to create the best solution for the future.